-Table 4 shows the minimum allowable standards for U-values within the different elements of the building shown in the SAP Calculation.
-The air permeability testing can be given a default reading of 15m3/h/m2 if the air permeability test is not carried out.
-Otherwise, the reading of 10m3/h/m2 must be met at the as-built stage when the air permeability test is completed.
+Table 4 shows the minimum allowable standards for U-values within the different elements of the building shown in the SAP calculation.
+The air permeability testing can be given a default reading of $15m^3/h/m^2$ if the air permeability test is not carried out.
+Otherwise the reading of $10m^3/h/m^2$ must be met at the as-built stage when the air permeability test is completed.
 (See Air Tightness and Robustness for definition of air permeability).
+These are minimum standards as defined in Part L1a 2010 of the Building Regulations.

-These are minimum standards as defined in Part L1a 2010 of the Building Regulations; however, for the dwelling to meet the required DER, improvements to the dwelling over and above these standards may be required.
-Typical examples of compliant dwellings can be found in Tables 5 to 9.
+However, for the dwelling to meet the required DER, improvements to the dwelling over and above these standards may be required.